 Arrested for "cultivating marijuana" in Nevada?
 Contact our Las Vegas criminal defense attorneys at 702-DEFENSE (702-333-3673) to schedule a free meeting.
 We may be able to persuade the prosecutors to reduce or dismiss your charges without a trial.

 ¿Habla español?
 Obtener información acerca de las leyes de Nevada para el cultivo de marihuana.

-For information about California cultivation of marijuana laws, go to our page on California cultivation of marijuana laws.
+Arrested in California?
+Go to our article on California cultivation of marijuana laws.

 Arrested in Colorado?
 Go to our article on Colorado marijuana laws.

 - NRS 453A.200.